How does the Global Sustainable Tourism Council (GSTC) function, and how does it support the global travel industry?

 Visit the GSTC website!

 We structured the website in a way to make it easy to engage with sustainable tourism practices.
-There are three dedicated pages: for hotels and accommodations, for tour operators, and for governments and destinations.
+There are three dedicated pages: for hotels and accommodations, for tour operators, and governments and destinations.
 These pages include a simple guiding path – from learning the GSTC Criteria to becoming a certified sustainable business.

 The GSTC Criteria have also been translated into many languages, to make them accessible to more people.
 Any business can begin by downloading the relevant Criteria (Industry or Destination), learn from it and see what can be applied in its operations.